-Centres should refer to the Cambridge Handbook for further guidance and invigilation instructions.
+Teachers should refer to the Cambridge Handbook and the Guide to Administering Art and Design for further guidance and invigilation instructions.

 7.3 Component 3: Critical and historical assignment

 This is an internally set assignment which is marked by Cambridge.